 SCOTT HORSLEY: When Barack Obama was elected less than two years ago, union members felt they had something to celebrate.
 The new president was in office barely a week, when he invited labor leaders to a White House event, along with Vice President Joseph Biden.

 JOSEPH BIDEN: It's good to see so many of my friends from organized - our friends from organized labor, as well.
 Welcome back to the White House.

-Berkeley professor Harley Shaiken, who studies organized labor, says unions believed that was just the beginning.
+HORSLEY: Berkeley professor Harley Shaiken, who studies organized labor, says unions believed that was just the beginning.

 HORSLEY: But a year and a half later, Shaiken says, unions are questioning whether the president has fought hard enough on their behalf.
 They were disappointed when he jettisoned a public option from the health care overhaul.
 And they are especially frustrated that card check, a measure to make union organizing easier, remains bottled up in Congress.

-Prof. SHAIKEN: There's a feeling that the president's heart may be in the right place, but he has not been aggressive enough on issues that have been key to labor.
+SHAIKEN: There's a feeling that the president's heart may be in the right place, but he has not been aggressive enough on issues that have been key to labor.

-Thea Lee of the AFL-CIO says union members were fired up.
+HORSLEY: Thea Lee of the AFL-CIO says union members were fired up.

-In the primary and the runoff, President Obama backed Lincoln.
+HORSLEY: In the primary and the runoff, President Obama backed Lincoln.
 Lee insists that's not a sign of a broader breakdown between the White House and organized labor.

 LEE: We're maybe not going to agree on every single issue, and we're certainly not going to agree on every single candidate.
 But I think it's OK for friends to disagree at times.

 HORSLEY: President Obama himself might not put it that way, said spokesman Robert Gibbs, but the sentiment is not far off.

-Gibbs says people who backed either Lincoln or Halter in the primary, now have an obligation to rally around the Democratic nominee.
+HORSLEY: Gibbs says people who backed either Lincoln or Halter in the primary, now have an obligation to rally around the Democratic nominee.
 Former AFL-CIO political director Steve Rosenthal says don't count on it.

-Scott Horsley, NPR News, Washington.
+HORSLEY: Scott Horsley, NPR News, Washington.

 AMOS: It's MORNING EDITION from NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.